The birthday gift cupboard

 - Dollarama for Playdoh, craft supplies and a stash of wrapping paper & gift bags

 - Shopper’s drug mart for free items with Optimum Points

 - Kijiji & Craigslist for items that are brand new

 - Scholar’s choice often has deeply discounted games if you search the shelves.
 A $10 annual membership gives 10% off each purchase and 2 x $5 coupons

 Cereal box coupons can also be used to provide substantial savings.

 I try to collect a variety of gifts for different ages and for both boys and girls.

-- Backpacks – I currently have a Marvel one from Old Navy (bought for $8, regular $20), SK8ER from Winners (bought for $5, regular $20) and Foxy Jeans (bought for $4, regular $14).
-These are all name brand bags and are good quality.
+- Backpacks – I currently have a Marvel one from Old Navy (bought for $8, regular $20), SK8ER from Winners (bought for $5, regular $20), and Foxy Jeans (bought for $4, regular $14).
+These are all name brand bags and are of good quality.